 I’m dubious about the castration fear, but part of Wilner’s analysis makes sense.
 Surely dinosaur collecting is related not only to how small we feel relative to the world, but how temporary we feel relative to the immensity of the age of the Universe.
 In that sense, dinosaur collectors are similar to astronomers exploring our cosmic origins.
 And, yes, in possessing something ancient the owner is linked to it across time.

 I had really wanted a unifying theory on dinosaur collectors, but after hanging up with Wilner, I realise there is no simple explanation.
 The way each person engages with fossils has many facets that relate to his own developmental issues, internal conflicts, and character.
 Money and power can come into play.
 Scientific curiosity – and whatever motivation lies beneath that – can come into play, too.
 But for some people, perhaps, dinosaur collecting is not a trick to establish mastery of the past, whether through ownership or analysis.
 Rather, it seems more like a way to escape the oppressive certainty of the present.
 Perhaps this is the closest I will get to a definitive answer.

 Then I look at my notes from my interview with Sebastian.
 Eureka!
 Scrawled in the margin of my legal pad is a quote from him: ‘Modern animals, you know what colour they are, what they feel like, exactly what they eat.
 Dinosaurs, you can guess away.
 But also, I just really like dinosaurs.
-I bet people who collect them think they are just as awesome.’Make a donation
+I bet people who collect them think they are just as awesome.’Support Aeon: make a one-off donation